 The first year of tenure at work is crucial.
 A great year with your employees sets your company up for success.
 Employee turnover causes more turmoil than most of us want to admit.
 Some people have estimated that turnover costs $15,000 per worker, from lost productivity to the cost of rehiring and training.

 One of the best ways to prevent employee turnover is to be genuinely interested in your employees and their development at your company.
-One way to show your employees how much they care is by celebrating important dates, like their anniversary date.
+One way to show your employees how much they care is by celebrating important dates, like their anniversary date or birthday.
 The first anniversary is your employee’s first interaction with how you treat employees as they progress through your company.
 A simple “Thank You,” or a pat on the back won’t be enough.

 Celebrating work anniversaries helps you foster employee loyalty while showing how much you care.
 Employees are always evaluating their tenure at your company, especially during special times like this.
 Get your employees excited about what’s to come by celebrating their big day.